ShwetaPurushothaman/ECommerce-Prediction-ML-PHSA-Insight-DataScience-Capstone/Python Notebook/Description.md

    - Analyze correlations between different data fields to discover relationships and dependencies.

 7. **Age Distribution Visualization**:
-   - Visualize the distribution of passenger ages using appropriate plots.
+   - Visualize the distribution of Customer's age using appropriate plots.

 8. **Skewness and Kurtosis Calculation**:
    - Calculate skewness (measure of symmetry) and kurtosis (heavy-tailed or light-tailed) of the data.